ekhosuehip/Note-taking-api/Readme.md

 npm install
 ```

-### 3. Configure environment variables
+### 3. Setup environment variables
-Create a `.env` file in the root directory and add the following:
+Create a `.env` file in the root directory and add this:
 ```env
 PORT=3000
 MONGO_URI=your_mongodb_connection_string